-- 4.1 Sufficient numbers of people who are competent for the purposes must be available to provide a level of care that ensures that the welfare needs of all the animals are met. - 4.2 The licence holder or a designated manager and any staff employed to care for the animals must have competence to identify the normal behaviour of the species for which they are caring and to recognise signs of, and take appropriate measures to mitigate or prevent pain, suffering, injury, disease or abnormal behaviour. - A person responsible for the care of the dogs with a relevant OFQUAL regulated Level 3 qualification must be present during the working day. - 4.3 The licence holder must provide and ensure the implementation of a written training policy for all staff
+- 4.1 Sufficient numbers of people who are competent for the purposes must be available to provide a level of care that ensures that the welfare needs of all the animals are met. - Staffing levels will be up to 1 full-time equivalent attendant per 20 cats kept or a higher ratio of qualified staff. - 4.2 The licence holder or a designated manager and any staff employed to care for the animals must have competence to identify the normal behaviour of the species for which they are caring and to recognise signs of, and take appropriate measures to mitigate or prevent pain, suffering, injury, disease or abnormal behaviour. - A member of staff with an OFQUAL regulated Level 3 qualification in a relevant subject must be present during the working day. - 4.3 The licence holder must provide and ensure the implementation of a written training policy for all staff